 You don’t just want to watch the NHL playoffs without cable – you want to watch the NHL playoffs on cable on your TV, right?
 No teeny-tiny screen could do this postseason justice.

-On top of all this, Sling TV and Hulu with Live TV work on Xbox One game systems, while PlayStation Vue works on – you guessed it – PlayStation 4 consoles.
+On top of all this, Hulu with Live TV, Sling TV, and YouTube TV work on Xbox One game systems, while PlayStation Vue works on – you guessed it – PlayStation 4 consoles.

 In other words, you have an awful lot of ways to watch the NHL Stanley Cup playoffs without cable.
 So why pay for legacy TV services?
 Grab a free trial, put up an antenna, and enjoy all the NHL playoff action – no cable required.